shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 **NOTE:** If you’re using a different configuration, you may need to add the descriptor to the file.

 All apps and engines have descriptors.
 An app or engine can be located anywhere your network has access to.
-You can read about how descriptors work and how to set the `type:’ in the [Descriptor section of our Core API docs] (https://developer.shotgunsoftware.com/tk-core/descriptor.html#descriptor-types).
+You can read about how descriptors work and how to set the `type:` in the [Descriptor section of our Core API docs] (https://developer.shotgunsoftware.com/tk-core/descriptor.html#descriptor-types).

 ## Tell Toolkit to use the descriptor